virkillz/backer/milestone-plan.md

 - [ ] Publish on and off
 - [ ] If publish is off will show special page.
 - [ ] Connect to image processing service.
-- [ ] All avatar display must show object fit cover and center
+- [x] All avatar display must show object fit cover and center
 - [x] Validate image type
 - [x] make the upload button better
 - [ ] fix footer looks really ugly in mobile
 - [ ] explore looks bad in mobile
+- [x] Logout menu when mobile view didn't worked